Interactive and Batch Jobs

 [UWNetID@n3424 ~]$

-Except that the word UWNetID will be replaced with your Net ID and n3424 will be replaced with the node SLURM assigned to your interactive job.
+Except that the word UWNetID will be replaced with your Net ID and n3424 will be replaced with the node Slurm assigned to your interactive job.
 Finally, the ~ will be replaced with the name of your current directory (your location on the filesystem).

 Using Locator in interactive mode#